gunnarebeling/gunnarebeling/README.md

 developing scalable, user-focused applications.
 With a unique perspective that combines artistic sensibility with technical expertise, I thrive in collaborative environments where creativity meets technology.

-deployed front end capstone project.(this uses a json file as a mock database deployed on render.com so may take a couple min to boot up )
+deployed front end capstone project.(this uses a json file as a mock database deployed on render.com so may take a minute to boot up )
 [link here](http://vinyl-miner-app.s3-website.us-east-2.amazonaws.com/)

 <!---